fl101/awardfares-blog/_posts/2023-07-11-lufthansa-long-haul-business-a350.md

 ## Summary

-Overall, I'm always appreciate flying business class when the option is available, and I always enjoy trying new products (in this case it was my first time flying Lufthansa long-haul business class).
+Overall, I always appreciate flying business class when the option is available, and I always enjoy trying new products (in this case it was my first time flying Lufthansa long-haul business class).
 I definitely wouldn't choose Lufthansa again, unless I really had no other choice.
 If I had to, I would at least try to find seats on one of Lufthansa's 747-8 routes instead, which at least has business class on the upper deck!

 <script type="application/ld+json">